MIW-G-C6/Igadi/Resources/Project Idagi.md

 So I can contribute to the crop rotation.

 As a gardener,
-I want a plant information overview(wiki),
-So I can learn about plants and know what to do and when.

-As a gardener,
 I want a plant wiki of plants/tasks/time of year/tools/stages/lengths, So I can learn about plants and know what to do and when

 As a gardener/garden manager,
 I want a weather view,
 So I can know what it means for my gardening

-As a Admin Beheerder,
+As a gardener/garden manager/admin,
-I want UserCRUD,
+I want to be able to message other users,
-So I can add/update/delete users.
+So I can easily communicate with them

 As a garden manager,
+I want to be able to login,
+So I can do all things I want to do.

+As a garden manager,
 I want a sowing overview,
-So I can plant new plant beds.
+So I can plant new plant beds/crops.

-As a garden manager,
-I want to manage return per gardener,
-So I can give people what they earned.

 As a garden manager,
 I want to assign plants,